 Because all fellows are nominated and elected by existing fellows, it is not possible for an individual to apply for membership in the College.
-The intent of College is to recognize and reward high quality and sustained contributions to the field of biomedical informatics.
+Election to fellowship recognizes the contribution of individuals in the science and application of biomedical and health informatics.

-Inactive Fellows pay no dues and receive no benefits of the College except that they will receive mailings unless they ask to be removed from mailing lists.
+- Inactive Fellows: Fellows who pay no dues.
+These fellows receive no benefits except that they will receive ACMI mailings unless they ask to be removed from mailing lists.